Dessyreqt/alttprandomizer/readme.md

 - You can enter the Exploration Glitch in Tower of Hera by falling down the rightmost hole on the 3F, then jumping right from the wall.

 # What's new in Randomizer?

+v7
+- Added Glitched difficulty.
+This is a mode for experienced runners of the game to test their skills using glitches to bypass obstacles they wouldn't normally be able to pass!
+- Reworked casual logic (again).
+Softlocks should be much more rare.
+- Added the ability to create a non-randomized rom.
+- Creating roms will no longer freeze the UI.
+- Changed special locations' names for spoiler log sorting.
+- Some hints will appear in the UI if you create a Casual difficulty seed.
+- Pendants, Crystals, Swords, and Capacity upgrades are now included in the randomization.
+- Added Bulk Seed creation, which allows you to create up to 100 seeds in one click!
+- Added complexity analysis to the spoiler log.
+You can also have the complexity of a seed appear when you create it.
+You can also put this in the file name by using the `"<complexity>"` token.
+- Increased compatibility with some external tools.
+- Added option to set Heart Beep speed: Normal, Half, Quarter, and Off
+- Added option to not check for updates
+- GUI Update!
+Buttons now have icons and the layout has been changed to accomodate the extra options in a neat manner.
+- Lots of text in-game has been removed.

 v6
 - SRAM Trace checkbox now available.
 Check out Zarby89's HUD at https://zarby89.github.io/ZeldaHud/ to learn how to use this.